Table of contents:

-If you think about what your eyes are doing as you read, you probably imagine them moving in a smooth line from left to right, line by line.
-This however, is not the case.
+If we think about what our eyes are doing as we read, we imagine them moving in a smooth line from left to right, line by line.
+However, this is not the case.

-When your eyes move across a line of print, they move in a series of quick movements broken by very brief pauses.
+Our eyes move across a line of print in a series of quick movements broken by very brief pauses.
 The movements are called “saccades.”
-They are so fast that you are not aware of them.
-Your brain manages to blank out whatever signals come from your eyes during these saccadic movements.
-You are only aware of what you see during the pauses.
+They are so fast that we are not aware of them.
+Our brain blanks out whatever signals come from our eyes during these saccadic movements.
+We are only aware of what we see during the pauses.

-You aren’t even really aware of the pauses, so it is easy to believe that your eyes move smoothly across the page.
-But if you watch another person read you can clearly see the quick jerky movements.
+We are also unaware of the pauses, so it is easy to believe our eyes move smoothly across the page.
+However, when watching another person read, we can see the quick, jerky movements.

-What you probably can’t do, because they are so quick, is to count the movements.
-The pauses, which are called “fixations,” last only one-quarter to one-fifth of a second.
+What we probably cannot do, because they are so quick, is to count the movements.
+The pauses, called “fixations,” last only one-quarter to one-fifth of a second.

 A consequence of poor reading, not a cause

 In the first half of the 20th century, the visual processing deficit theory was the most popular explanation for dyslexia and poor reading.
 Visual processing refers to the brain’s ability to make sense of what the eyes see.
 Studies focused on eye movements, visual sensing, visual processing, and visual memory.

 However, based on the work of Chomsky, Vellutino, Stanovich, and Adams, the visual processing deficit theory was replaced by the phonological deficit theory (Stein, 2018).
 This theory states that individuals with dyslexia are unaware of the phonological or sound structure of language.

 Proponents of the phonological deficit theory claim that eye movement abnormalities in people with dyslexia are attributable to their language problems.
 According to Stanovich (1986), the relationship of certain eye movement patterns to reading fluency has repeatedly – and erroneously – been interpreted as indicating that the efficiency of the eye movements themselves determine reading ability.